 Germany is China's premier trade partner in the EU.
-In spite of temporary fluctuations, the volume of trade between China and Germany is anticipated soon to reach a total balance of EUR 200 billion p.a.
+In spite of temporary fluctuations, the volume of trade between China and Germany reached in 2021 a total balance of EUR 245.7 billion p.a.
 These strong trade volumes are generated by global players from both countries leading in their respective industries.